Amanda Davis’ Family: 5 Fast Facts You Need to Know

-Amanda Davis, the morning news anchor for CBS46 and a fixture on Atlanta television screens, who has tragically died after suffering a massive stroke, leaves behind a daughter who has forged a career in Hollywood.
+Amanda Davis, the morning news anchor for CBS46 and a fixture on Atlanta television screens, who has tragically died after suffering a massive stroke, leaves behind a daughter who forged a career in Hollywood.

 A well-known television personality in Georgia, Davis was open over the years about her troubles with alcoholism and other personal issues, including a failed engagement.
-That has a lot of people wondering about the anchor’s family in the wake of her death.
-Davis was open about her family; the 62-year-old fixture on Atlanta television screens for more than two decades had recently posted about the loss of her elderly father.
-She also posted about her pride in the success of her daughter, Melora Rivera.
+That has a lot of people wondering about the anchor’s family in the wake of her death at age 62.

+Davis was open about her family over the years, and her candor endeared her to many viewers.
+She recently posted on social media about the loss of her elderly father.
+She also wrote about her pride in the success of her daughter, Melora Rivera, a writer who has been involved in some big-name productions.

 Here’s what you need to know: